 Let me point out just a few of the points to consider.

 The second line of the narrative mentions what for the original audience was a startling turn of events.
 It’s something we pass over without noticing.
 The story says the unnamed woman fled her master’s house.
-A desperate flight is underway, and it is centered around a nameless nobody.
+A revolt is underway, and it is centered around a nameless nobody.